abdelrahmanAbouelkheir/Harvard-Processor-Design-and-Architecture/README.md

 the register ﬁle.

 • Execute (EX): Executes the instruction.
 In fact, all ALU operations are done in this stage.
  Moreover, it performs any memory access required by the current instruction.
 For loads, it would load an operand from the main memory, while for stores, it would store an operand into the main memory.
 Finally, for instructions that have a result (a destination register), it writes this result back to the register ﬁle.

 b) Pipeline: 3 instructions (maximum) running in parallel

-• Number of clock cycles: 3 + ((n − 1) ∗ 1), where n = number of instructions – Imagine a program with 7 instructions:
+ • Number of clock cycles: 3 + ((n − 1) ∗ 1), where n = number of instructions
+ – Imagine a program with 7 instructions:

-∗ 3 + (6 ∗ 1) = 9 clock cycles
+ ∗ 3 + (6 ∗ 1) = 9 clock cycle

-– You are required to understand the pattern in the example and implement it.

-Package 4 Pipeline

-Instruction Fetch Instruction Decode Execute (IF) (ID) (EX)
+ ∗ Instruction Fetch Instruction Decode Execute
+ (IF) (ID) (EX)

 Cycle 1 Instruction 1

 Cycle 2 Instruction 2 Instruction 1

-Cycle 3 Instruction 3 Instruction 2 Instruction 1Cycle 4 Instruction 4 Instruction 3 Instruction 2Cycle 5 Instruction 5 Instruction 4 Instruction 3Cycle 6 Instruction 6 Instruction 5 Instruction 4Cycle 7 Instruction 7 Instruction 6 Instruction 5Cycle 8 Instruction 7 Instruction 6Cycle 9 Instruction 7

-Guidelines

-The following guidelines must be followed in all packages:

-Program Flow

-a) You must write your program in assembly language in a text ﬁle.

-b) Your must read the instructions from the text ﬁle, and parse them according to their types/formats (opcode and other relevant ﬁelds).

-c) You must store the parsed version of the instructions in the memory (instruction segment of main memory or instruction memory according to your package).

-d) You should start the execution of your pipelined implementation by fetching the ﬁrst instruc- tion from the memory (instruction segment of main memory or instruction memory) at Clock Cycle 1.

-e) You should continue the execution based on the example provided in the Datapath section of

-each package reﬂecting the diﬀerent stages working in parallel.

-<a name="br14"></a>f) The Clock Cycles can be simulated as a variable that is incremented after ﬁnishing the required stages at a given time.
+Cycle 3 Instruction 3 Instruction 2 Instruction 1
+Cycle 4 Instruction 4 Instruction 3 Instruction 2
+Cycle 5 Instruction 5 Instruction 4 Instruction 3
+Cycle 6 Instruction 6 Instruction 5 Instruction 4
+Cycle 7 Instruction 7 Instruction 6 Instruction 5
+Cycle 8 Instruction 7 Instruction 6
+Cycle 9 Instruction 7